BOBrown/CCDA_LGFA/README.md

 ```

 ## Selected cross-domain semantic segmentation results
-Here we report some performance comparisons from our paper on PotsdamIRRG and Vaihingen
+Here we report some performance comparisons from our paper on PotsdamIRRG, PotsdamIRRG, and Vaihingen

 <div align="center">
   <img src="./figure/table_1.png" width=800>